btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 :::tip
 Please be aware of these important issues:
 The old channel state is toxic, and you can lose all your funds if you or someone else closes a channel based on the backup with the old state - and the state changes often!
-If you publish an old state (say from yesterday's backup) on-chain, you will lose all your funds in a channel because the counterparty will publish a revocation key!
+If you publish an old state (say from yesterday's backup) on-chain, you will most-likely lose all your funds in the channel because the counterparty might publish a [revocation transaction](https://www.d11n.net/lightning-network-payment-channel-lifecycle.html#what-happens-in-case-of-a-false-close%3F)!
 :::

 The backup process gets started from the `btcpay-backup.sh` script.